1. Is DNSCurve encrypted?

 7. Does DNSCurve require extra packets?

-No. DNSCurve requires only as many packets as normal DNS.
+No. DNSCurve requires the same number of packets as normal DNS.

 8. How does a DNSCurve resolver know if an authoritative DNS server supports DNSCurve?

 An authoritative DNSCurve server has its Curve25519 public key in a label of its NS record.
-If the remote server advertises DNSCurve support in this way, the resolver encrypts the packet.
+If the remote server advertises DNSCurve support in this way, the resolver encrypts the query.

 9. What is the format of a DNSCurve public key?